yushae3405/Contest-Tracker/README.md

 - **Authentication API**: `/api/auth`
 - **Reminders API**: `/api/reminders`

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.